JSeam2/Tora-Zilliqa/README.md

   $ docker run --device /dev/isgx -p 1234:1234 -it teexio/tora_zilliqa_master /bin/bash
 ```

-2. Before launching the applicatoin, you need to do some initialization inside each container.
+2. Before launching the applicatoin, you need to do some initialization inside each container.

 ```
   $ cd /root